Wade Miller (Canadian football): Winnipeg Football Club

 The Winnipeg Football Club (WFC) appointed Miller as acting CEO in August 2013, following the resignation of Garth Buchko.
-WFC, a not-for-profit community organization, operates the Winnipeg Blue Bombers, controls Valour FC Inc, and controls Triple B Stadium Inc.
+WFC, a not-for-profit community organization, operates the Winnipeg Blue Bombers, and controls Triple B Stadium Inc.

 Winnipeg Blue Bombers

 In November 2013, the Blue Bombers confirmed Miller as their new President and CEO.
 Under his watch, the Blue Bombers football operations built a foundation of continuity.
 General Manager Kyle Walters, Assistant General Managers Danny McManus and Ted Goveia, and Head Coach Mike O'Shea, were hired shortly after Miller's promotion to full-time President and CEO, and spent more than a decade with the team.
 The Blue Bombers steadily improved from 3-15 in 2013 to appearing in five consecutive Grey Cups from 2019 to 2024; the Blue Bombers won 2019, which ended the team's 29 year Grey Cup drought, and 2021.
 The Blue Bombers finished first place and hosted the West Final in each season from 2021 to 2024.

 In 2025, the team sold out all nine regular-season games, and extended its consecutive sell-out streak to 14.